SpiriitLabs/vite-plugin-svg-spritemap/README.md

 }
 ```

 You can access to the spritemap via the route `__spritemap`.
-It will be process in build.
+All files process by ViteJS will transform the path of the file on build.
 By default, you will need to use the prefix `sprite-`.

 **SVG**